 Varieties includes wise proverbs and maxims to instruct and motivate; inspirational articles to encourage and elevate; and a sprinkling of humorous anecdotes to delight and amuse.
-Rich truths lie hid within each item just waiting to be discovered.
+Rich truths often lie hid within items waiting to be discovered.
 Enjoy.

 by Phyllis Browne and Others